graybeal/cf-conventions/FAQ.md

 The order is not rule-based; the goal is to make the name as clear and natural as possible.
 So an example standard name with most of the above is mole_concentration_of_atomic_nitrogen_in_air (quantity-transformation-state-substance-medium).

+Several structural analyses have been performed of standard names.
+For more information, check out [What can be described in a standard name?](#stdnames_facets).

 <a name="stdnames_phrases"></a>
 ### Are there common standard name phrases that get re-used?
 Yes, there are phrases and patterns that reappear in different names.
 If you have to build a lot of standard names for different types of variables, some existing analyses may be helpful; send a note to the CF-Metadata list for guidance.
 If you are creating just a few standard names, it will be easiest to send an initial request using your best guess for the names; the list will perform the needed comparison to existing usage.

 <a name="stdnames_facets"></a>
 ### What can be described in a standard name?
+'''IN CONSTRUCTION'''

-A comprehensive list of the standard name facets, based on a SWEET mapping and subsequent re-analysis, is:
+For an example, one comprehensive list of the standard name facets, based on the SWEET mapping and subsequent re-analysis for the last item above, is:

   |  |  |  |
  --- | --- | --- | ---